giraycakr/discretemath/hws/hw1.md

 - Each question is 10 points.
 For each question, the grading is as follows:
   - 0 missing answers
-  - 5 insufficient or not totally related answer
+  - 5 insufficient or not totally related answer (unchecked AI output etc.)
   - 8 sufficient but not enough
-- 10 points for your reasons